 How to improve Google PageSpeed Insights score

 While your Google PageSpeed Insights score might be different from what you wish it was the first time you run your site through the tool, it is thankfully not challenging to improve your Google PageSpeed Insights score.
 You can optimize your webpage in numerous ways to quickly lessen your load times.
-The Google PageSpeed Insights Tool should provide you with specific tips for optimizing your website, but here are a few low-effort, high-impact changes that absolutely anyone can make.
+The Google PageSpeed Insights Tool should provide you with specific tips for optimizing your website, but we offer a full speed optimization guide and a few low-effort, high-impact changes that absolutely anyone can make.

 As you might know, the size of the image files you use on your site contributes to your web pages’ load times.
 According to Google, through compressing images and text, 25% of pages could save more than 250KB and 10% can save more than 1MB.
 Using less data means your pages will load faster.

 There are multiple ways to compress the images on your website, thus decreasing your load times and likely increasing your conversion rate.

 - Manual compression - If you don’t have a lot of images on your website and only need to compress a few of them, manual compression is one option for you, though it still may not be the best one.
 To manually compress your images, you can open them in software like Photoshop to resize, compress, re-save, and re-upload your media to your website.